 - Did she laugh and smile for the camera or maybe become camera shy?

 - Does she know her family faraway was thinking of her and wishing she were home?

 - Does she even know today is her birthday?

 Today, on the other side of the world, maybe another woman, the one who gave birth to her five years ago, has these same questions.

-Happy birthday, Ava!
+Happy birthday, Sweetheart!
 I can’t wait to see your sweet smile and hold you in my arms.
 I want you to remember, you were never really alone.

 A father of the fatherless and a judge for the widows, Is God in His holy habitation.
 Psalm 68:5